k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 If the Actor expects to receive a Boolean value but receives a number instead, Broadway will:

-\- A:  Throw an error message due to incompatible data type.
+\- A:  Throw an error message due to an incompatible data type.

-\- B:  Convert the number to Boolean value: false if 0, otherwise true.
+\- B:  Convert the number to a Boolean value: false if 0, otherwise true.

 \- C:  Ignore the input argument's value.

 \- D:  Open a pop-up window to insert the correct value.

-(**Solution 4: B; Supported Broadway types can be converted automatically to other supported types expected by the Actor**).
+(**Solution 4.
+B: Supported Broadway types can be converted automatically to other supported types expected by the Actor**).